ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 - 0.01 -> -40dB
 - 0.001 -> -60dB
 - ...
-In the example above, this means that the target we set correspond to -80 dB which low enough so that the corresponding source can be stop without earring any discontinuity.
+In the example above, this means that the target we set corresponds to -80 dB which is low enough so that the corresponding source can be stopped without hearing any discontinuity.
 :::

 All these methods are indeed very practical and powerful, as they allow us to schedule events, for example a metronome, very precisely at the sub sample level: